 Increasing numbers of students are enrolling in two-year community college programs, yet only one-third will graduate with their degrees.
-Naturally, there are multifaceted reasons for the high dropout rate, but some reports cite the students’ struggle with math courses as playing a major role, as outlined by WNYC
+Naturally, there are multifaceted reasons for the high dropout rate, but some reports cite the students’ struggle with math courses as playing a major role, as outlined by WNYC.

 Most community colleges require that students take three placement tests before registering for classes.
-The placement tests include a basic math section, a reading comprehension section, and a writing composition
+The placement tests include a basic math section, a reading comprehension section, and a writing composition section.

-Approximately half of prospective community college students struggle with the math placement test, and thus, require at least one remedial math class.
-Even at community colleges, most degrees require the successful completion of several college level math classes, and many students consistently struggle to make the grade.
+Approximately half of prospective community college students struggle with the math placement test and, thus, require at least one remedial math class.
+Even at community colleges, most degrees require successfully completing several college-level math classes, and many students struggle to make the grade.
 Lowering the community college dropout rate partly hinges on preparing students for math success.

 Math Placement Tests: How to Improve Your Score

-Several inexpensive options can help; the libraries are packed full of basic algebra and geometry, and these book contain plenty of practice questions.
-Read through some of the sections, view the examples, and then test your understand by completing practice questions and checking your answers.
+Several inexpensive options can help; the libraries are packed full of basic algebra and geometry textbooks, and this book contains plenty of practice questions.
+Read through some sections, view the examples, and test your understanding by completing practice questions and checking your answers.

 Remedial Math Classes: How Community Colleges Are Promoting Success

 Most community colleges boast an “open door” policy, meaning students will not be refused admission based on poor placement test scores.
 Community colleges are populated with non-traditional students, many attempting to work, study, and raise a family simultaneously.
 Furthermore, according to studies conducted at LaGuardia Community College, many remedial math students fail to see why algebra and calculus are relevant to daily life and readily admit to “never having been good at math” in the first place.

 Making The Grade: Secrets To Success